 This article describes how to Hide and Unhide:

-In it, we go from a Displayr document that displays all pages, variables, rows, columns, outputs, and objects when viewed and exported:
+This article shows an example where, we go from a Displayr document that displays all pages, variables, rows, columns, outputs, and objects when viewed and exported:

 To a state where selected items are hidden in View/Explore mode, and when exported to Office and PDF files: